February 29, 2016

 February 20, 2016

 Coleman began his career in 1974 by appearing in a commercial for Harris Bank.
-After several guest spots on established television shows, he found his claim to fame when he was cast as Arnold Jackson on Diff’rent Strokes.
+After several guest spots on established television shows, he found his claim to fame when he was cast as Arnold Jackson on Diff’rent Strokes; one of two orphaned brothers taken in by their mother’s former employer.
 With that role came other opportunities, including the chance to star in several television movies.

-In 1982, Coleman starred in The Kid With the Broken Halo.
-He was Andy LeBeau, a wise-cracking angel-in-training who was sent to Earth in order to perform good deeds to win his wings.
+In 1982, Coleman starred in The Kid with the Broken Halo, written by George Kirgo and directed by Leslie H. Martinson.
+He was Andy LeBeau, a wise-cracking angel-in-training who kept messing up and causing trouble in training.
+As a bit of a last chance, he was sent to Earth in order to perform good deeds for three families to win his wings.
 While the movie itself wasn’t a runaway hit, Coleman was still a name to bank on and NBC decided to translate the film into an animated series.

 |Character model sheet.|

-Produced by Hanna-Barbera, The Gary Coleman Show focused on the continue adventures of apprentice guardian angel Andy (Coleman) as his supervisor Angelica (Jennifer Darling) sent him down to perform assigned good deeds in the town of Oakville.
-Hampering his efforts most of the time was a being known as Hornswoggle (Sidney Miller), who would trick Andy into making the wrong choices and having to clean up the resulting mess afterwards (although, Andy was quite capable of fouling up himself).
+Produced by Hanna-Barbera and Zephyr Productions, one of the studios behind the film, The Gary Coleman Show focused on the continuing adventures of apprentice guardian angel Andy (Coleman) as his supervisor, Angelica (Jennifer Darling), sent him down to perform assigned good deeds in the town of Oakville.
+Hampering his efforts most of the time was a being known as Hornswoggle (Sidney Miller), who would trick Andy into making the wrong choices and having to clean up the resulting mess afterwards (although, Andy was quite capable of fouling things up himself).
 To make matters worse Hornswoggle was invisible to Angelica, leading her to doubt his existence in Andy’s explanations.
-On Earth, Andy would remove his halo to become visible to his friends and appear human.
-Donning it again allowed him to access his angelic powers.

 |Angelica is unable to see Hornswoggle.|

 The subjects of Andy’s help (and trouble) were his Earth-bound friends.
-Amongst them was klutzy Batholomew (Jerry Houser) who had a crush on spoiled rich girl Lydia (Julie McWhirter Dees); genius Spence (Calvin Mason) with a verbose vocabulary; Spence’s little sister Tina (LaShana Dendy), who had a crush on Andy; Haggle (Geoffrey Gordon), who often spoke in rhyme; and athletic Chris (Lauren Anders).
-Occasionally they were at odds with the local bully and braggart Mack (Steve Schatzberg).
+Amongst them was klutzy Batholomew (Jerry Houser) who had a crush on spoiled rich girl, Lydia (Julie McWhirter Dees); genius Spence (Calvin Mason) with a verbose vocabulary; Spence’s little sister, Tina (LaShana Dendy), who had a crush on Andy; Haggle (Geoffrey Gordon), who often spoke in rhyme; and athletic Chris (Lauren Anders).
+Occasionally they were at odds with the local bully and braggart, Mack (Steve Schatzberg).
+While on Earth, Andy would remove his halo to become visible to his friends and appear human.
+Donning it again allowed him to access his angelic powers.

 |Spence finds Andy's halo.|

-The series debuted on September 18, 1982 on NBC with an opening narration describing the premise provided by Casey Kasem over music by Hoyt Curtin.
-It was animated by a Mexican animation studio that Hanna-Barbera had set up expressly for work on this series.
-However, complications arose when animation came back incorrect; such as the color of Andy’s skin.
+The Gary Coleman Show debuted on September 18, 1982 on NBC.
+The opening narration describing the premise was provided by Casey Kasem over music by Hoyt Curtin.
+It was written by Cliff Roberts, Dianne Dixon, Martin Werner, Robert Jayson (who also wrote for Diff’rent Strokes), Paul Dini, Peter Dixon, John Bates, Janis Diamond, Mark Shiney, David Villaire, Bob Langhans, Larry Parr, Sandy Fries, Allan Heldfond, John T. Graham and Tom Ruegger.
+It was animated by a Mexican animation studio that Hanna-Barbera had set up expressly for work on this series due to the tight timeframe they had to deliver it.
+However, complications arose when animation came back incorrect; such as Andy’s skin being rendered as Caucasian as they had never heard of Coleman in Mexico, apparently.
 Geoffrey Gordon was an NBC page when he was cast in the role of Haggle, which became the first cartoon character ever to rap.